Metaswitch/clearwater-readthedocs/docs/Installing_a_Chef_workstation.md

     curl -L https://get.rvm.io | bash -s stable

-This may fail due to missing GPG signiatures.
+This may fail due to missing GPG signatures.
 If this happens it will suggest a command to run to resolve the problem (e.g. gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3`).
 Run the command suggested, then run the above command again, which should now succeed).

 Next install the required ruby version.